-Organizations of all sizes have been wondering how penalties for the GDPR would play out, and when Facebook stunned the world over the weekend disclosing a hack that allowed attackers to gain access tokens to at least 50 million accounts, companies began paying attention.
+Organizations of all sizes have been wondering how penalties for the GDPR would play out, but when Facebook stunned the world over the weekend, disclosing a hack that allowed attackers to gain access tokens to at least 50 million accounts, companies began paying attention.

 Ireland’s Data Protection Commission (DPC) watchdog group is not happy, and are threatening Facebook with a fine as large as $1.63 billion in response to the hack.

-The DPC specifically expressed concern that despite the breach being discovered several days before the announcement, to date, there is still not a clear picture of the nature of the breach, and its potential risk to users.
+The DPC specifically expressed concern that despite the Facebook hack being discovered several days before the announcement, to date, there is still not a clear picture of the nature of the breach, and its potential risk to users.

 If successfully prosecuted, this would mark the first $1 billion-plus enforcement event since the GDPR regulation took effect, and would certainly seem to back up language in many of its articles, including this: